The Best 9mm Suppressors of 2023

 Sound reduction: up to 36 dB

 At just 3.3” in length and weighing just over 3 ounces, the Gemtech Aurora 2 is an incredibly small, lightweight 9mm suppressor.
 Designed for military use by downed pilots and aircrew, it is an incredibly robust silencer despite its diminutive size.

 However, if you are looking for the quietest 9mm suppressor, keep looking.
 Because of the narrowly focused design features, the Aurora 2 comes up short in a lot of places, including noise reduction.
 It offers 28 dB sound reduction, which is enough to make most 9mm hearing safe but only for a short time.

 You see, the Aurora 2 is packed with petroleum jelly and cloth wipes, instead of traditional metal baffles.
 That means each shot fired degrades the performance of the silencer until it can no longer function as an effective silencer.

-That said, Gemtech indicates it should serve for up to “two magazines” worth of standard 9mm NATO ball ammo, so figure on 30 rounds or so.
+That said, Gemtech indicates it should serve for up to “two magazines” worth of standard 9mm NATO ball ammo, so figure on 30 rounds or so before you need to replace parts.
 And don’t even think about running hollow points through it, unless you want them expanding in your silencer.

 The Gemtech Aurora 2 is a really neat piece of gear, but of limited utility to a lot of shooters.
 But if you want the shortest 9mm silencer on the market, don’t mind shooting ball ammo, and don’t mind repacking it every 30 rounds or so, then it is a marvelous and very affordable device.